-If an elective is outside of Communication, it must be approved by student petition with the Communication Department.
+If an elective is outside of Communication, it must be approved by Student Petition form with the Communication Department.

 Additional courses may be required by the advisor, with department approval, in order to meet deficiencies.
 COM 599 credit may not be used to satisfy the 500-level seminar requirement.